bertreb/pimatic-tado-reloaded/README.md

 This plugin is for connecting Tado devices to Pimatic.
 Its a reloaded version of the plugin pimatic-tado writen by [TH1485](https://github.com/TH1485/pimatic-tado).

 This plugin creates TadoThermostat devices to use in Pimatic, that will give the possibility control Tado thermostats via the gui or via rules.
 A TadoThermostat device is a thermostat device for heating control.
-You can control the target temperature of the thermostat (the setPoint) and if the thermostat is controlled manually or via a shedule (auto).
+You can control the target temperature of the thermostat (the setPoint), switch it on of off and sets the mode to manually or shedule (auto).
+The TadoThermostat also supports an away/home presence function.
+You need to enable that on your mobile device in the Tado app.

 ### The plugin